epics-modules/ether_ip/README.md

    and L8x series that includes a network port in the controller.
  * Compact Logix devices

-Support EPICS R3.14.8 and higher.
+For EPICS R3.14.8 and higher,
+on Linux and several other operating systems supported by EPICS libCom.
-For earlier version of EPICS base, including R3.13, see tags older than ether_ip-3-0.
+For earlier version of EPICS base, including R3.13, see tags/releases older than ether_ip-3-0.
+VxWorks 5.5 must also use an older version because its compiler requires K&R style declarations of all variables at the start of a code block.

 See
  * https://controlssoftware.sns.ornl.gov/etherip for more